Open a bank account in Costa Rica without a cedula

 There are no hard and fast rules for opening an account at a non-national bank.
 It really can seem to be a bit arbitrary.
 We were just able to open a bank account in Costa Rica at a non-national bank without a cedula, without yet owning any Costa Rica real estate and without a utility bill in our name.
 In our case, there must have been a bit of luck involved and stars were well-aligned.
 I have to say, however, that we did not go in unprepared.

 We had read on the internet, that it is difficult to open a bank account in Costa Rica.
 Although having a Costa Rican bank account and depositing a $1,000 in it a month is a requirement of residency, you must nearly get an invitation from the bank to open that required account.
 We had also read that it would go a very long way to bring references with you when applying your financial institutions back home.
-(Request your references on official bank stationery and bearing the signature of the highest ranking bank official you can get to sign it.)
+(Request your references on official bank stationary and bearing the signature of the highest-ranking bank official you can get to sign it.)
 Here’s hoping that you have relatively good credit and a friendly relationship with several banks and financial institutions.
 We brought six financial references with us to Costa Rica.

-In addition, what we also had was: an introduction from a client of the bank to which we were applying; a signed agreement to purchase property; a letter from our Costa Rican attorney verifying the agreement’s authenticity; a copy of our current lease agreement plus a copy of a recent utility bill with the rental property description on it; our official verification of application for residency; our passports, of course; and copies of proof of income.
+In addition, what we also had was: an introduction from a client of the bank to which we were applying; a signed agreement to purchase a property; a letter from our Costa Rican attorney verifying the agreement’s authenticity; a copy of our current lease agreement plus a copy of a recent utility bill with the rental property description on it; our official verification of application for residency; our passports, of course; and copies of proof of income.

 Proof of income